OttCS/Portable-DnD/Races.md

 **Stout Resilience** You have advantage on saving throws against poison, and you have resistance against poison damage.

+### Kobold
+**Racial Ability Scores** Dexerity, intelligence **Darkvision.** 60ft
+**Grovel, Cower, and Beg.** As an action on your turn, you can cower pathetically to distract nearby foes.
+Until the end of your next turn, your allies gain advantage on attack rolls against enemies within 10 feet of you that can see you.
+Once you use this trait, you can't use it again until you finish a short or long rest. - **Pack Tactics.** You have advantage on an attack roll against a creature if at least one of your allies is within 5 feet of the creature and the ally isn't incapacitated. - **Sunlight Sensitivity.** You have disadvantage on attack rolls and on Wisdom (Perception) checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in direct sunlight.

 # Orcs
 **Racial Ability Scores** Constitution and Strength